If you shop online, you absolutely need to use a money-saving browser extension when you do your shopping.

 This Chrome browser extension provides automatic alerts when you’re shopping online and have the chance to use a promo code or earn cashback.

-This is hardly revolutionary, and these days, pretty much any reward platform that’s worth its salt has an extension.
+This is hardly revolutionary, and these days, pretty much any reward platform has an extension these days.

 Extensions are nice because it’s basically passive income; you can just shop as normal and earn rewards without having to do any research!